The selection rank profile

-The OP/selection rank profile does not include any applicants who applied for courses where their Year 12 OP/selection rank was not used (e.g. applicants considered on their university study or employment and other post-secondary experience) and applicants who finished Year 12 prior to 2016.
-It includes data from all offer rounds for the intake for courses commencing in semester 1, 2019.
+The selection rank profile does not include any applicants who applied for courses where their Year 12 OP/selection rank was not used (e.g. applicants considered on their university study or employment and other post-secondary experience) and applicants who finished Year 12 prior to 2016.
+It includes data from all offer rounds for the intake for courses commencing in semester 1, 2020.

-These OPs and selection ranks are divided into adjusted and unadjusted scores.
+These selection ranks are divided into adjusted and unadjusted scores.
 These reflect whether any additional adjustment factors have been added to the entry score.

 Common types of adjustment factors include:

 An adjusted score has been boosted by one or several adjustment factors.

 An unadjusted score is a ‘raw’ score that doesn’t include any adjustment factors.